 One factor in this change of thinking is the aging of the workforce.
-The U.S. Census Bureau expects the number of people over age 65 to more than double in the next 20 years, with much less projected growth in the 20-64 working age group.
+The U.S. Census Bureau expects the number of people over age 65 to increase by more than 40% in the next 20 years, with less projected growth in the 20-64 working age group.

-As older participants who have accumulated more assets over time retire and roll their accounts over, younger workers who have saved less will have to bear more of the plan costs.
+As older participants who have accumulated more assets over time retire and withdraw their accounts, younger workers who have saved less will have to bear more of the plan costs.

 The relatively simple step of encouraging participants to stay in the plan after retirement can be a cost-effective way for plan sponsors to address this challenge.

 With high-balance accounts remaining in the plan, the costs of running and maintaining it may stay low.
 In addition, participants start to view the retirement plan – and their employer – as something they hold on to after they’ve accumulated retirement savings.
 Thus, they may be more likely to make responsible decisions about when to retire.

 The following action steps can support defined contribution plan participants in retirement:

 What retirement tiers might look like in a plan

 The defined contribution plan was originally designed as a supplemental retirement vehicle – workers’ primary retirement arrangements were defined benefit plans that took care of them through retirement.
 Now that defined contribution has become established as the predominant retirement plan for American workers, it should transition to a complete retirement system that serves retirees as well as workers.

 “As employers think about how to usher employees into retirement,” says Toni Brown, CFA and head of retirement strategy at Capital Group, “they would be well served by looking at retirement not as a finish line but as a transition zone.”

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.